 Goals needs to be prioritized and quantified.
 After you've pulled together all of your financial information and you've made a list of goals based on that data, you're ready to prioritize.

 If you want to pay off credit card debt, establish an emergency fund, save for retirement, buy a new house, and also create an annual travel budget, all of that may not be possible right away.
 Thus, the need for prioritization.

 Take your list of goals and number them based on your true interests, as earlier defined.
-Many financial advisors would advise their clients to start with three key measures of basic financial health: Retirement funding, emergency fund savings, and debt repayment.
+Many financial consultants would advise their clients to start with three key measures of basic financial health: Retirement funding, emergency fund savings, and debt repayment.
 You don't have to approach these one at a time, but you can choose to work on goals simultaneously and "stack" goals by creating a progression of one goal to another.
 For instance, once you pay off your highest interest debt, you can start saving for a new car.
 Stacking can help motivate you through the more tedious goals so you can get to the exciting ones!

 In some cases, you might need to start small.
 For instance, Woodford says when he and his wife set up their first IRA account in their early 20s, they could only afford to contribute a $100 a year.
 That sum may appear modest, but the point is to get in early, and stay on your course.

 In order to achieve your goals, you need a budget, one that takes all of your expenses into account.
 Woodford says that people tend to know their monthly expenses and overlook the rest.
 "But car insurance, taxes, property taxes—these are paid quarterly or once or twice per year and should be budgeted for accordingly."